ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 to run, test very small amounts of code at a time, and are relatively easy to get started with.
 Unit tests are usually also tightly coupled to your code contracts and often require new code in the form of mocks to enable code- under-test to execute without normally available external dependencies.

- e key tradeoff made by unit tests and their primary downside is that they are tightly coupled to the code under test. it's altogether too easy to have unit tests be deeply intertwined with actual function calls and internal data objects. is deep dependency means any refactor of the code even simple and benign changes will require considerable unit test updates as
+The key tradeoff made by unit tests and their primary downside is that they are tightly coupled to the code under test. it's altogether too easy to have unit tests be deeply intertwined with actual function calls and internal data objects. is deep dependency means any refactor of the code even simple and benign changes will require considerable unit test updates as

 well. e creation of mocks and test data fixtures often also requires a con - siderable amount of code to create and maintain to allow unit tests to run, adding unexpected cost to the unit testing framework.